Robotic mapping

 Robotic mapping is a discipline related to computer vision and cartography.
 The goal for an autonomous robot is to be able to construct (or use) a map (outdoor use) or floor plan (indoor use) and to localize itself and its recharging bases or beacons in it.
 Robotic mapping is that branch which deals with the study and application of the ability to localize itself in a map/plan, and sometimes to construct the map or floor plan by the autonomous robot.

 Evolutionarily shaped blind action may suffice to keep some animals alive.
 For some insects, for example, the environment is not interpreted as a map, and they survive only with a triggered response.
 A slightly more elaborate navigation strategy dramatically enhances the capabilities of the robot.
 Cognitive maps enable planning capacities and the use of current perceptions, memorized events, and expected consequences.

 Operation

 The robot has two sources of information: the idiothetic and the allothetic sources.
-When in motion, a robot can use dead reckoning methods such as tracking the number of revolutions of its wheels; this corresponds to the idiothetic source and can give the absolute position of the robot, but it is subject to cumulative error, which can grow quickly.
+When in motion, a robot can use dead reckoning methods such as tracking the number of revolutions of its wheels; This corresponds to the idiothetic source and can give the absolute position of the robot, but it is subject to cumulative error, which can grow quickly.

 The allothetic source corresponds to the sensors of the robot, like a camera, a microphone, laser, lidar, or sonar.
 The problem here is "perceptual aliasing".
 This means that two different places can be perceived as the same.
-For example, in a building, it is nearly impossible to determine a location solely with the visual information, because all the corridors may look the same.
+For example, in a building, it is nearly impossible to determine a location solely with visual information, because all the corridors may look the same.
 3-dimensional models of a robot's environment can be generated using range imaging sensors or 3D scanners.